nuxt/framework/docs/content/3.api/1.composables/use-cookie.md

+---
+description: useCookie is an SSR-friendly composable to read and write cookies.
+---

 # `useCookie`

 Within your pages, components and plugins you can use `useCookie`, an SSR-friendly composable to read and write cookies.